ibm-cloud-docs/apiconnect/ri-call-apim-apis.md

 Follow the displayed instructions to generate an IBM Cloud API key, copy it from the IBM API Connect Reserved passcode page, and submit the API key on the command line to complete the login.
 The authentication lasts for the duration of your CLI session.
 You do not need to provide the API key with API calls during the session.

-For more information on logging in to the toolkit, see [Setting up the toolkit for V10 Reserved](https://www.ibm.com/support/knowledgecenter/SSMNED_v10cloud/com.ibm.apic.toolkit.doc/ri_toolkit.html#ri_tk_login).
+For more information on logging in to the toolkit, see [Setting up the toolkit for V10 Reserved](https://www.ibm.com/support/knowledgecenter/SSMNED_v10cloud/com.ibm.apic.toolkit.doc/ri_toolkit.html#ri_tk_login) in the extended V10 Reserved documentation.

 ## Calling an {{site.data.keyword.apiconnect_short}} API programmatically in V10 Reserved